-Construction of our latest offer at Nottingham Science Park is the Elizabeth Garrett Anderson Building, a new 22,700ft² Grade A space for research and development.
+Construction is nearing completion of our latest offer at Nottingham Science Park.
+The Elizabeth Garrett Anderson Building, opened early 2022, is a new 22,700ft² Grade A space for research and development.
 The hub space contains a prominently positioned café, meeting rooms and outdoor seating located on the pedestrian route between the science park and the nearby tram stop.

-More details about office space at the Elizabeth Garrett Anderson Building can be found in the marketing brochure, or by contacting agents at Carter Jonas – Sebastian Denby at Sebastian.email@example.com or 07788 364 635, or Izzy Vyvyan at firstname.lastname@example.org or on 07825 674 610.
+More details about office space at the Elizabeth Garrett Anderson Building can be found in the marketing brochure, or by contacting agents at Carter Jonas – Charles Clark at Charles.Clark@carterjonas.co.uk or 07780 667 063/01223 326828 x4338, or Izzy Vyvyan at email@example.com or on 07825 674 610.
 You can download a copy of the brochure here.

 About the building

-When completed, the striking new building will provide office space for growing firms to expand their research and development facilities near like-minded firms, creating a more effective hub of commercial activity within the Science Park.
+The striking new building provides office space for growing firms to expand their research and development facilities near like-minded firms, creating a more effective hub of commercial activity within the Science Park.

-It will also include a café and a conference space, allowing companies to host conferences, events, symposiums and more, providing a central hub for networking across the entire Nottingham Science Park site.
+It also includes a café and a conference space, allowing companies to host conferences, events, symposiums and more, providing a central hub for networking across the entire Nottingham Science Park site.